 - 33 credit hours at the post-baccalaureate level, consisting of 30 hours of additional coursework at the graduate level (including GEOG 702, GEOG 703 and GEOG 704) and 3 hours of thesis credits.
 Students must also take comprehensive exams and complete a master’s thesis as described in the Department of Geography and Environment’s Graduate Handbook.

 Students should apply for pre-admission in the equivalent of their Junior year.
 In the Fall semester, they should identify a faculty sponsor in Geography and Environment and meet with Geography and Environment’s Director of Graduate Studies (DGS) to discuss the program.
 The following pre-admission materials are then due by January 31st of the Junior year in an email to the DGS:

 - Personal history statement (see instructions here)

-- Geography sponsor’s letter of support, sent directly to the DGS.
+- Geography and Environment sponsor’s letter of support, sent directly to the DGS.